Principles of Developer Experience

 The final principle is about retaining or gaining option value, which means any change to a system should unlock more options for improvements and significant future changes.
 If we zoom out, these principles exist because we often got into a state with developer tooling that made it hard to introduce major yet gradual improvements.
 After all, there is usually little option value embedded in the design of existing systems.
 If we keep option value in mind when redesigning infrastructure, we can naturally adapt to new requirements in the future.

 For example, monolithic toolchains cannot move fast as they often don’t have clear API boundaries.
 In such a case, we gain leverage over all parts of our infrastructure by modularizing it.
 Once we have a clear separation of concerns, we can have competing implementations of the same pieces that are well-defined in scope and can be swapped out with better versions as needed.

 The list of principles could be endless.
 I generally find the sweet spot to be around five principles for any domain, each having a few sub-principles.
 If there are more, they tend to become hard to remember, and it is overwhelming to apply them to decisions consistently.
 There are many other contenders for DevX principles, though, and you may choose other priorities in your organization or projects.
 Some of them could be:

-- Scale: Some organizations or tools may want to define an explicit principle on enabling various levels of scalability.
+- Scale: Some organizations or tools may want to define an explicit principle for enabling various levels of scalability.

 - Growth: In some places, especially early in startups that build developer tools, optimizing for user growth may be the primary principle that has a downstream influence on every decision.